 YORBA LINDA, Calif.
 (PRWEB) October 02, 2018

-LabRoots will host the webinar on October 9, 2018, beginning at 6:30 a.m.
-PDT, 3:30 p.m.
-CEST.
-To learn more about this event, discover the complimentary continuing education credits offered, or to register for free, click here.
+LabRoots will host the event October 23, 2018; the webinar will begin at 7 a.m.
+PDT, 10 a.m.
+EDT.
+To learn more about this event and the speakers, discover the continuing education credits that will be offered, or to register for free, click here.

 Molecular Devices is one of the world's leading providers of high-performance bioanalytical measurement systems, software and consumables for life science research, pharmaceutical and biotherapeutic development.
 Included within a broad product portfolio are platforms for high-throughput screening, genomic and cellular analysis, colony selection and microplate detection.
 These leading-edge products enable scientists to improve productivity and effectiveness, ultimately accelerating research and the discovery of new therapeutics.

 Molecular Devices is committed to the continual development of innovative solutions for life science applications.
 The company is headquartered in Silicon Valley, California with offices around the globe.